aarnphm/tinymorph/docs/content/VnVPlan/VnVPlan.md

 7. Were instructions and feedback clear and understandable?
 8. Did you encounter any difficulties when resizing text or using keyboard navigation?
 9. How satisfied are you with the responsiveness of the application?
-10. Do you have any suggestions for improving the usability of tinymorph?
+10. Do you have any suggestions for improving the usability of `tinymorph`?

 <!--
 ### Usability Survey Questions?